reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/project-timeline.md

 - Straight away say what I want to do
 - “The following sets out background info on Airbnb and who uses it”
 - Not sure if they have a good choice if they don’t have a bigger idea
 - Remove first big sentence up to market pricing in market segmentation.
-It’s a filler sentence
+It’s a filler sentence  DONE

 - Market segmentation is different types of customers (tourists, commuters etc)

 - First part of page 3 is relevant
-- Remove all irrelevant references in market segmentation (keep (6))
+- Remove all irrelevant references in market segmentation (keep (6))  DONE
 - Remove irrelevant stuff.
-Don’t talk about water acces theme parks etc
+Don’t talk about water acces theme parks etc  DONE

 - When talking about smart pricing, be wary of trademark